 Performing Artists in the Spotlight

-Performing art students showcased their hard work and talent in end-of-semester theatre, dance and music performances.
+Student performers showcased their hard work and talent in end-of-the-semester theatre, dance and music performances.